Woore: St Leonard's Church

-St. Leonard's church was constructed in about 1830-31, to serve what were then five townships of the Shropshire portion of the ancient parish of Mucklestone in Staffordshire, and is of an unconventional white plaster Italianate design.
+St. Leonard's church was constructed in about 1830–31, to serve what were then five townships of the Shropshire portion of the ancient parish of Mucklestone in Staffordshire, and is of an unconventional white plaster Italianate design.
 A Grade II listed building, it was repainted in 2011.
 Designed by George Hamilton of Stone, the bell tower is an Edwardian addition by Chapman and Snape of Newcastle-under-Lyme.
 The tower has not been safe to regularly ring in since the late 1980s, with the bells now replaced by a timed recording.
 The churchyard contains a war grave of a British soldier of World War I.

 Transport

-Woore no longer has bus services as it was previously served by a bus connecting the village with Hanley and Nantwich, however the service ceased in 2015.
+Woore no longer has bus services.
+It was previously served by a bus connecting the village with Hanley and Nantwich, however the service ceased in 2015.
 Now the nearby village of Buerton has bus links to Nantwich, Whitchurch (Shropshire) and Audlem.
-The other is the village of Madeley (Staffordshire) which provides links to Newcastle-Under-Lyme, Crewe and Stoke-on-Trent.
+The other is the village of Madeley (Staffordshire) which provides links to Newcastle-under-Lyme, Crewe and Stoke-on-Trent.

-There was no railway station in Woore but there was a station in the village of Pipe Gate which was on the now-closed Stoke-Market Drayton Line.
+There is no railway station in Woore but there was a station in the village of Pipe Gate which was on the now-closed Stoke to Market Drayton Line.
 The station closed in 1957 along with the section to Market Drayton but the line from Silverdale to Pipe Gate remained open to serve both a creamery and as a loop back to the mainline at Madeley Chord until 1998 when the entire line closed after closure of Silverdale Colliery.
 The line has been mothballed and the bridge demolished.
 The station master's house survives as a private residence but the station site is now a timber yard.
 Part of the embankment is still present but the section towards Market Drayton is built on by a new housing development.
 This does not however hinder possible future proposals for reopening of the line.